meilisearch/documentation/guides/advanced_guides/concat.md

-# Concatenate and Split queries
+# Concatenate and Split Queries

-## Concatenated queries
+## Concatenated Queries

 When your search contains several words, MeiliSearch applies a concatenation algorithm to it.